 If you manage more than 20 SKUs and you do not have an ABC classification, you are applying the same level of effort to your worst-performing products as your best.
 That is not efficiency.
-That is equal treatment of unequal things.
+It is equal treatment of unequal things.

 What ABC Analysis Is and Why It Works